 Cloud means that internal company knowledge is no longer stored in filing cabinets or on individual computers, but can be accessed from anywhere and at any time on central servers.
 This causes concerns about sensitive data, especially for EMS providers who are in the middle of the electronics value chain and interface with various customers and distributors.
 We want to counter these concerns by combating the three most common prejudices.

 Thanks to modern encryption, cloud solutions are at least as secure against external attacks as traditional “on-premises” infrastructure.
 Cloud providers employ whole teams of experts who ensure that data security is maintained and improved on a daily basis.
 As long as you don't employ IT security specialists yourself, confidential information on prototypes and high-tech developments will be more professionally protected with cloud providers than in your own managed infrastructure.

 Loss of data and control

 Cloud solutions have extensive backup systems built-in to guarantee seamless storage at all times.
 In addition, the complete return of all current and past data can be guaranteed in a contract.
-This means that, in contrast to on-premises storage, having your data in the cloud secures its complete availability, even in the event of a device failure, a storage error or a desired change of provider.
+This means that, in contrast to on-premises storage, having your data in the cloud secures its complete availability and is never lost, even in the event of a device failure, a storage error or a desired change of provider.